 Welcome to Tainan

 You’ll almost certainly receive looks of jealousy from any Taiwanese person if you mention you’re going to Tainan (台南), and it’s not hard to see why.
-Traditional culture continues to thrive in Tainan, the oldest city in Taiwan.
-The name 'Taiwan' was once used to refer to Dayuan (大員), Anping's former name.
-Inside temples, bwah bwey (moon blocks; 搏杯) are cast to determine the best course of action, as it was done hundreds of years ago.
-Outside, young Tainanese show off their art and make coffee in former canal-side houses.
+Traditional culture continues to thrive here, in the oldest city in Taiwan.
+The name 'Taiwan' was once used to refer to Dayuan (大員), the former name of Anping where the Dutch fort is located.
+Inside temples, bwah bwey (moon blocks, 搏杯) are cast to determine the best course of action, as it was done hundreds of years ago.
+Outside, young Tainanese show off their art and make coffee in former canalside houses.
 Tainanese are fastidious about their food, and a number of dishes are exclusive to the region (but renowned all over the island).

-Tainan is best visited in winter: it’s warm (in the high 20s) and dry, but there are few tourists.
+Tainan is best visited in winter: it’s warm (in the high-20°Cs) and dry, but there are few tourists.
 Traditional festival days are, of course, a great time to come, as are the local birthdays of temple gods.